Lake Elsinore, California

-Lake Elsinore is a city in western Riverside County, California, United States.
+Lake Elsinore is a city in the Inland Empire region of western Riverside County, California, United States.
 Established as a city in 1888, it is on the shore of Lake Elsinore, a natural freshwater lake about 3,000 acres in size.
-The city has grown from a small resort town in the late 19th and early 20th centuries to a suburban city with over 70,000 residents.
+The city has grown from a small resort town in the late 19th and early 20th centuries to a suburban city with a population of 70,265 as of the 2020 census.